-Is Iceland safe?
+Is Iceland Safe to Visit?

 Before traveling, you may be wondering just how safe your destination really is.
 As you are looking forward to a trip to Iceland, we’re here to tell you that, well, you can’t pick a safer destination!